How to Get a Non-Technical, Non-Coding Job In Tech At Google, Amazon, Meta and Apple [Application Tips]

 Specifically, companies like Google and Amazon will look for candidates who demonstrate an ability to combine marketing know-how with data analytics.
 With data playing such an important role in the decision-making processes of these businesses, understanding the value of experimentation and knowing how to design marketing campaigns around data-driven Key Performance Indicators (KPI) will stand you in good stead for the application process.

 Product innovation sits at the core of all successful tech firms.
-From Instagram’s decision to ‘borrow’ the Stories feature from Snapchat to Google’s launch of Augmented Reality (AR) Maps Navigation or Facebook’s new-found ‘Metaverse’ , releasing new platforms and features helps big tech companies move with the times and maintain relevance in an increasingly competitive marketplace.
+From Instagram’s decision to ‘borrow’ the Stories feature from Snapchat to Google’s launch of its new Pixel phones or Meta's launch of its standalone AI App to compete with Chat-GPT, releasing new platforms and features helps big tech companies move with the times and maintain relevance in an increasingly competitive marketplace.

 If you’re someone who enjoys using technology products and you’re always coming up with innovative ideas about how things could be improved, Product Management might be your calling.
 Although most entry-level and internship roles won’t provide direct exposure to the product development process, understanding a company's product pipeline and identifying how this ties in with its strategic direction is critical to succeeding in this space.